kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_1.md

 <a href="https://kholterhoff.github.io/S18_ENG_1102/Victorian_Digital_Humanities">Calendar</a>  |  <a href="https://kholterhoff.github.io/S18_ENG_1102/Common_First_Week_Assignment">Common First Week Assignment</a> | <a href="https://kholterhoff.github.io/S18_ENG_1102/Artifact_1">Artifact #1</a> |  <a href="https://kholterhoff.github.io/S18_ENG_1102/Artifact_2">Artifact #2</a> |  <a href="https://kholterhoff.github.io/S18_ENG_1102/Artifact_3">Artifact #3</a> |  <a href="https://kholterhoff.github.io/S18_ENG_1102/Twitter">Twitter</a> | <a href="https://kholterhoff.github.io/S18_ENG_1102/Multimedia_Portfolio">Multimedia Portfolio</a>

 For this artifact all students will be assigned to a group and will present on a secondary source related to our primary text and a broader theme (Imperialism, the Woman Question, _etcetera_).
-Your instructor will provide access to this source (Canvas -> Resources -> Artifact #1 -> Artifact #1 Articles) and you will conduct some general outside research (Dictionary, Encyclopedia) to tie this article to the course themes, your specific theme, and the assigned text.
+Your instructor will provide access to this source (Canvas -> Files -> Artifact #1 -> Artifact #1 Articles) and you will conduct some general outside research (Dictionary, Encyclopedia) to tie this article to the course themes, your specific theme, and the assigned text.
 Groups will sit or stand in the front of the class and teach the secondary source and aspects of the day’s assigned reading for at least 30 minutes, but presentations can last the full class time.

 Presentations will explain how this source opens up new ideas about history, culture, and literature.
 Remember: only your group will read this source, so be sure to explain important keywords and concepts in a manner that everyone will understand.
 However, your presentation may inspire your peers to read the article and cite it in later Artifacts.
 Your instructor has selected these particular texts because they illuminate larger more thematic ideas, so endeavor to tease these out.
 Groups do not need to become experts on their secondary sources, but they must be able to speak about these challenging texts in a thoughtful manner for the context of our course.